MERKLE-TREE

 Construction

-To prevent the problems above, we adopt a keyed compression function C: K x T x T -> T which takes a key in addition to the two target elements it needs to compress.
-Our key is composed by two bits, which encode:
+To prevent the problems described above, we adopt a keyed compression function C : K x (T x T) -> T which also takes a key of type K as an input, in addition to the two hash target elements it needs to compress.
+Our key is composed of two bits, which encode:

-- whether a parent node is an even or an odd node; i.e., whether it has 2 or 1 children, respectively;
+• whether a parent node is an even or an odd node; that is, whether it has 2 or 1 children, respectively;

-- whether the node belongs to the bottom layer; i.e. the first layer of internal nodes above the leaves, or not.
+• and whether the node belongs to the bottom layer; that is, is it the first layer of internal nodes above the leaves or not.

 data LayerFlag